Hearst Ranch

 Hearst Ranch, looking down the access road from Hearst Castle to Highway 1 and San Simeon.
-Wooded peninsula is San Simeon Point.
+The wooded peninsula is San Simeon Point.

 Young zebras at Hearst Ranch.
 Remnants of Mr. Hearst's private zoo, they are allowed to mix freely with Ranch cattle.

 The Hearst Ranch is composed of two cattle ranches in central California.
 The best known is the original Hearst Ranch, which surrounds Hearst Castle and comprises about 80000 acre.
 George Hearst (1820–1891) bought over 30000 acre of Rancho Piedra Blanca, an 1840 Mexican land grant, in the late 19th century.
 He also bought most of Rancho San Simeon, and part of Rancho Santa Rosa, two other adjacent land grants.

 The other ranch is the 73000 acre Jack Ranch at Cholame, California, which was acquired by the Hearst Corporation in 1966.
 The Jack Ranch comprises most of Rancho Cholame, an 1844 land grant, plus additional lands.
 The ranch's Circle C brand is the oldest registered brand in use in California.

 A third collection of Hearst ranches was acquired by the Army to form Fort Hunter Liggett.